Dionysi/AnnotationTool-Release/Annotation-rules-refactor.md

         Kind->>Groep: "Ik ga naar die blauwe!"
     ```

     **Category 4 continued:** Verbal actions that consist of reading out-loud what is on the screen are **not** considered this category.
 You may find all information on written texts in the [mini-game section](#mini-games) for reference during annotating.
-Consider the following example:
+An example that is not included can be found below.

     ```mermaid
     sequenceDiagram